opportunity-hack/2020-summer-volunteer-internship/.github/ISSUE_TEMPLATE/team-and-project-identification.md

 ## <Team Name>
 - <First and last names of people on team along with their Git @usernames>
 - <Area of Focus/Problem Statement you are going to work on>
+- <Your team's public Slack channel on Opportunity Hack>